Israel moves to buy F-35 jets, KC-46 refueling planes, munitions: official

 The Biden Administration temporarily paused some pending arms sales to U.S. allies like Saudi Arabia and the United Arab Emirates in order to review them.

-Although the Israelis have approved the purchase, the U.S. Congress requires notification of major weapons sales before a contract can be signed.
+Although the Israelis have approved the purchase, the U.S. Congress requires notification of major weapons sales like the F-35 before a contract can be signed.
+Notification of a potential sale of up to eight KC-46 refueling aircraft to Israel for as much as $2.4 billion was sent to Congress in 2020.

 Reporting by Dan Williams in Jerusalem and Mike Stone in Washington, D.C.; Editing by Dan Grebler